apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 Correct the underlying cause to remedy the problem.
 In this case increase disk quota: `EditDomain -c diskquota,quota=10000 -D apisnetworks.test`.

 ::: tip Scroll up
 PHP-FPM will attempt to restart 3 times logging each failure.
-Because of this behavior the root cause may not be immediately apparently in the last 13 lines (*4 diagnostic lines per failure + 1 final failure*).
+Because of this behavior the root cause may not be immediately apparent in the last 13 lines (*4 diagnostic lines per failure + 1 final failure*).
 :::

 ### Verifying pool socket status